GoogleCloudPlatform/jetty-runtime/tests/README.md

 Remote Test Process:
 ====

-* -Premote enables failsafe-maven-plugin process of *RemoteIntegrationTest* tests
+* -Premote enables failsafe-maven-plugin processing of @Remote annotations
 * maven-antrun-plugin runs to find the gcloud project id and place in properties file
 * properties-maven-plugin runs to load properties file
 * appengine-maven-plugin runs to build and deploy target application